 Ask questions such as:

-– If you’re totally honest, could you ever see yourself in a lasting relationship with this person?
+– If you’re totally true to yourself, could you ever see yourself in a long-term relationship with this person?

 Stage two: understanding the root cause of your feelings.